ebylaska/ebylaska/README.md

 - 👀 I’m developing
   + :microscope: plane-wave electronic structure methods,
   + ✨periodic and aperiodic plane-wave many-body approaches✨,
-  + :robot: chemical workflows methods,
+  + :robot: chemical workflow methods,
   + and :tv: visualization tools.
 - 	:seedling: I’m interested in chemical reaction networks and the development of tools to model and interpret them.
 - :writing_hand: I'm currently learning how to derive DFPT and CPHF derivatives.